saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 1: Configure Data Discovery and Classification

 In this task, you review the [Data Discovery and Classification](https://docs.microsoft.com/azure/azure-sql/database/data-discovery-and-classification-overview) feature of Azure SQL.
-Data Discovery & Classification introduces a new tool for discovering, classifying, labeling, and reporting the sensitive data in your databases.
+Data Discovery & Classification introduces a new tool for discovering, classifying, labeling, and reporting sensitive data in your databases.
 It introduces a set of advanced services, forming a new SQL Information Protection paradigm aimed at protecting the data in your database, not just the database.
 Discovering and classifying your most sensitive data (e.g., business, financial, healthcare) can play a pivotal role in your organizational information protection stature.

 1. On the WideWorldImporters Managed database blade, select the **Data Discovery & Classification** from the left-hand menu.

-2. In the **Data Discovery & Classification** blade, select the info link with the message **We have found 35 columns with classification recommendations**.
+2. In the **Data Discovery & Classification** blade, select the info link with the message, **We have found 35 columns with classification recommendations**.

    ![The Data Discovery & Classification tile is displayed.](media/ads-data-discovery-and-classification-pane.png "Data Discovery & Classification Dashboard")